Skip to main content

 • Disaster relief

 The public benefits migrants and immigrants could qualify for may change depending on their immigration status.
-This information is discussed in more detail on this chart compiled by American University.
+This information is discussed in more detail in this chart compiled by American University.

-On Sept.
-26, 2011, Rhode Island's Residency Policy was amended.
+Rhode Island amended its Residency Policy on September 26, 2011.
 This amendment allowed eligible immigrants and DACA recipients to access in-state tuition.

 1. The student must have attended a high school in Rhode Island for three or more years.